mariberg/aws-bootcamp-cruddur-2023/journal/week8.md

 In order for the users to upload their avatars into the S3 bucket, a presigned URL is needed.
 The idea is that the creation of the presigned URL is triggered when there is a file upload with a file attached.

 The architecture is implemented with API Gateway and Lambda.
 The Lambda code is written in Ruby in file ``lambdas/cruddur-upload-avatar/function.rb``.
 When running the code locally with ``bundle exec ruby function.rb``, a presigned URL is created.
 The backend was then tested with Thunder client that was installed as a VC Code extension.
-Now when doing a PUT request to the presigned URL and adding the image as a binary attachment to the body, a mock.jpg file was added to the S3 bucket:
+Now when doing a PUT request (later changed to POST) to the presigned URL and adding the image as a binary attachment to the body, a mock.jpg file was added to the S3 bucket:

 ![Thunder client](assets/thunder.png)